 Historically, a portion of our revenues and greater than the majority of our operating expenses and costs of sales have been denominated in non-U.S. currencies, principally the Korean won, and we expect that this will remain true in the future.
 Because we report our results of operations in U.S. dollars, changes in the exchange rate between the Korean won and the U.S. dollar could materially impact our reported results of operations and distort period to period comparisons.
-In particular, because of the difference in the amount of our consolidated revenues and expenses that are in U.S. dollars relative to Korean won, a depreciation in the U.S. dollar relative to the Korean won could result in a material increase in reported costs relative to revenues, and therefore could cause our profit margins and operating income to appear to decline materially, particularly relative to prior periods.
+In particular, because of the difference in the amount of our consolidated revenues and expenses that are in U.S. dollar relative to Korean won, a depreciation in the U.S. dollar relative to the Korean won could result in a material increase in reported costs relative to revenues, and therefore could cause our profit margins and operating income to appear to decline materially, particularly relative to prior periods.
 The converse is true if the U.S. dollar were to appreciate relative to the Korean won.
 Fluctuations in foreign currency exchange rates also impact the reporting of our receivables and payables in non-U.S. currencies.
-Foreign currency fluctuations had a materially beneficial impact on our results of operations in the fiscal year ended December 31, 2008 relative to the fiscal year ended December 31, 2007, as well as in the combined twelve-month period ended December 31, 2009 relative to the fiscal year ended December 31, 2008.
-As a result of foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations of our investors, the trading price of our stock following the completion of our results of operations to differ from our expectations or the expectations of our investors, the trading price of our stock following the completion of our initial public offering or the price of our outstanding \$250 million aggregate principal amount of 10.5% senior notes due April 15, 2018 (the "notes") could be adversely affected.
+Foreign currency fluctuations had a materially beneficial impact on our results of operations in the fiscal year ended December 31, 2008 relative to the fiscal year ended December 31, 2007, as well as in the combined twelve-month period ended December 31, 2009 relative to the fiscal year ended December 30, 2010 compared to the nine months ended September 27, 2009.
+As a result of foreign currency fluctuations in currency exchange rates and results of operations.
+In addition, to the extent that fluctuations in currency exchange rates and results of our investors, the trading price of our stock following the completion of our initial public offering or the price of our outstanding \$250 million aggregate principal amount of 10.5% senior notes due April 15, 2018 (the "notes") could be adversely affected.